geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-07/meeting-transcript.md

 It can be hashed in the same tree.

 ##### **Geohot** [[00:56:55](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=3415)]
 Yeah, good enough.
 Yeah, I think that's all we care about.
-Yeah, I think we don't even...
+Yeah, I think we don't even..
 I guess, yeah, we don't even really care about how the files are stored.

 ##### **Wozeparrot** [[00:57:00](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=3420)]
 But it's the same tree and then you can hit the same hashes from the cloud or from locally.
 It's okay.

 ##### **Geohot** [[00:57:07](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=3427)]
 Yeah, yeah.
-And like, yeah, ideally it should all just be like...
-It should be like a redo cache, like it should be like a...
+And like, yeah, ideally it should all just be like..
+It should be like a redo cache, like it should be like a..
 Like the only way to access things in tinygrad's download should be by the hash.

 ##### **Wozeparrot** [[00:57:30](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=3450)]
 Okay.
-How do we download something into, like if a user wants to run some new llama model.
+How do we download something into, like if a user wants to run some new LLaMA model.
 Well, I'm not the pre-downloaded.

 ##### **Geohot** [[00:57:41](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=3461)]
 No, I'm saying like sure you can keep around the helper methods, right, you can keep around fetch and keep around from URL.
 But under the hood what that should do is not stick it in cache downloads.
 It should stick it in the local tinygrad file system.

 ##### **Wozeparrot** [[00:57:55](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=3475)]
-But then how will the user specify that they want...
+But then how will the user specify that they want..
 Like from URL is you're providing a URL.
 Yeah, then do they also provide the hash?

 ##### **Geohot** [[00:58:06](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=3486)]
 Can you store that in the SQLite if you want to store that in something?